The Imitation Game (2014)

 12 Years a Slave (2013)

 This biographical drama documents the life of Solomon Northup, a free black man from upstate New York, who is kidnapped and sold into slavery in 1841.
-The film was extremely well received by audiences and critics alike, as it is not only brilliantly directed by Steve McQueen but is touching and realistic, and as such appeals to everyone who ever felt like their freedom was jeopardized or suffered at the hands of injustice in society.
+12 Years a Slave won best picture at the Oscars and was hugely revered by audiences and critics alike.
+Not only was it brilliantly directed by Steve McQueen but the movie was touching and realistic.